 \subsection{Results}

 Each dataset has been tested with different values of the number of anticlusters $T$.
 For every dataset, we considered five values of $T$, selected according to the number of data points $N$ and the size of the clusters in the initial solution.
 The choice of $T$ is guided by two main requirements: (i) each anticluster must remain tractable, i.e., contain fewer than 1,000 data points; and (ii) each cluster must be sufficiently represented within every anticluster, ensuring that no cluster is underrepresented.
 For synthetic datasets, where clusters are balanced, we consistently used $T=\{10,12,15,17,20\}$.
-For real-world datasets, instead, the choice of $T$ was adapted to the specific characteristics of each instance.
-For instance, in the \textit{Facebook} dataset, the smallest cluster contains 218 elements (see Table~\ref{tab:real}).
-Choosing $T \geq 18$ would yield fewer than 15 points from this cluster in each anticluster, which could compromise adequate representation.
+For real-world datasets, the choice of $T$ was tailored to both the size of the instance and the distribution of cluster cardinalities.
+In the presence of unbalanced clusters, special care is required to ensure adequate representation.
+For example, in the \textit{Facebook} dataset, the smallest cluster contains 218 elements (see Table~\ref{tab:1}).
+Selecting $T > 16$ would result in fewer than 13 points from this cluster in each anticluster, potentially leading to poor representation.

-For comparison, we consider two natural baselines for the anticlustering partition: \textit{(i)} a random equal-size partition of the dataset $O$, and \textit{(ii)} the best candidate solution obtained from the multi-start initialization phase, which serves as the starting point of \textsc{AVOC}.
-Starting from these two partitions, the corresponding optimality gaps $\gamma_\textrm{ LB}$ are computed, to provide reference values to assess the improvement achieved by our algorithm.
-It is worth noting that the MILP model \eqref{eq:mount} is not used in constructing baseline \textit{(i)}, as it is an integral component of the \textsc{AVOC} procedure itself.
+For comparison, we consider two natural baselines for the anticlustering partition: \textit{(i)} a random equal-size partition of the dataset $O$, and \textit{(ii)} the best candidate solution obtained from the multi-start initialization phase, which serves as the starting point of \textsc{AVOC}. { For each of these partitions, the corresponding optimality gap $\gamma_{\textrm{ LB}}$ is computed according to \eqref{eq:gammalb}.
+These values are used as baselines to assess the improvement achieved by our algorithm, and are denoted by $\gamma_{\textrm{ LB}}^{\textrm{rnd}}$ and $\gamma_{\textrm{ LB}}^{\textrm{start}}$. } It is worth noting that the MILP model \eqref{eq:mount} is not used in constructing baseline \textit{(i)}, as it is an integral component of the \textsc{AVOC} procedure itself.